How to launch contests, giveaways, and competitions with SMS keywords

-- Quick set-up - It just takes a few minutes to set your campaign up.
-Just pick a keyword that relates to your brand, and if you want to launch the best possible competition - invest in an easy to remember gold number or special shortcode.
+It just takes a few minutes to set your campaign up.
+Just pick a keyword that relates to your brand.
+If you want to launch the best possible competition, invest in a dedicated virtual mobile number.

 SMS Keyword Concepts

 There’s a reason the largest competitions in the world use SMS as their tool of choice to collect votes.
-You may have seen SMS used for voting on the Voice, X Factor, Dancing with the Stars, and the NBA All-Star Game.
-Texting makes it easy for viewers to vote, and allows you to accurately collect data in real-time.
+You may have seen SMS voting on the Voice, X Factor, Dancing with the Stars, and the NBA All-Star Game.
+Texting makes it easy for viewers to vote and allows you to accurately collect data in real-time.

-Give each contestant their own keyword, such as "J10" in the example above.
-When a user submits their vote, you should try to add something more personal in your auto-responder to give insight into who they are voting for.
+Give each contestant their own keyword, such as “J10” in the example above.
+When someone submits their vote, you should try to add something more personal in your auto-responder to give insight into who they are voting for.

 Once the votes start coming in, you will see the grand tally build up inside your dashboard for each contestant.
 The results are tracked in real-time, so a clear winner can be crowned.

 You can create multiple keywords with corresponding auto-responders to go along with a default auto-responders, which only display when your participant texts an incorrect keyword.
-From here you can potentially design an interactive adventure, and lead your participants towards a more immersive experience.
+From here, you can design an interactive adventure and lead your participants towards a more immersive experience.

-For the example above participants were allowed to enter more than once, however if you wanted to limit the entries you could also set an auto-responder to say:
+If you wanted to limit the entries, you can set an auto-responder to say:

 3) Basic Entries